DioxusLabs/dioxus/README.md

 ## Instant hot-reloading

 With one command, `dx serve` and your app is running.
-Edit your markup, styles, and even Rust code and see changes in milliseconds.
+Edit your markup, styles, and see changes in milliseconds.
+Use our experimental `dx serve --hotpatch` to update Rust code in real time.

 <div align="center">
   <img src="https://raw.githubusercontent.com/DioxusLabs/screenshots/refs/heads/main/blitz/hotreload-video.webp">